Nonug/Deep_Reinforcement_Learning_in_Cryptocurrency_Algorithmic_Trading/README.md

 1. Run the jupyter notebooks in `tdqn` to construct the tdqn model

 ## version
-basic version for interim prototype, should be able to run without error
+version for interim prototype
 * action space = 2
 * state = ['Close',"Low","High","Volume","s2f"]
 * basic TDQN
 * no eth test because haven't scraped eth s2f
+* experiments on different network can be carry out by including network in the training param

 ## problems